The Prose Storyboard Language: A Tool for Annotating and Directing Movies: Image Composition

+Following Thomson and Bowen \cite{Thompson09a}, we define a composition as the relative position and orientation of visual elements called \emph{Subject}, in screen coordinates.
+In the simple case of {\em flat staging}, all subjects are more or less in the same plane with the same size, but in the case of {\em deep staging}, different subjects are seen at different sizes, in different planes.
+For the sake of generality, we therefore choose to indicate the size of each subject separately.
+As a result, each subject is defined by its size, profile angle, and screen position.
+See Fig. \ref{fig:profileangle} and \ref{fig:profileangle} for a visual explanation.

 As a convention, we assume that the subjects are described from left to right.
 This means that the left-to-right ordering of actors and objects is part of the composition.
-Indeed, because the left-to-right ordering of subjects is so important in cinematography and film editing, we introduce a special keyword {\em cross} for the screen event of one actor crossing over or under another actor.

-Shot sizes are used to describe the relative sizes of actors independently of the camera lens as illustrated in \figref{compocoord}.
+Indeed, because the left-to-right ordering of subjects is so important in cinematography and film editing, we introduce a special keyword {\em cross} for the screen event of one subject crossing over or under another subject.
+Shot sizes are used to describe the relative sizes of subjects independently of the camera lens as illustrated in Fig.\ref{fig:compocoord}.

-\figHere{compocoord}{Shot size is a function of the distance between the camera and actors, as well as the camera focal length.}

 The $Screen$ term describe the subject position in screen coordinate.
-It allows to slightly modify the generic framing by shifting the subject position to the left or right corner as shown in \figref{placement}.
-Thus, we can describe a more harmonious composition with respect to the head room and look room or the rules of thirds.
-We can also describe unconventional framing to create unbalanced artistic composition or to show other visual elements from the scene.
+It allows to slightly modify the generic framing by shifting the subject position to the left or right corner as shown in Fig.\ref{fig:placement}.
+Default $Screen$ values are used to describe symetric compositions where subjects are evenly distributed from left to right.
+Non-default $Screen$ values are used to describe asymetric compositions, e.g. taking into account head room and look room or the rules of thirds.
+We can also describe unconventional framing to create unbalanced artistic composition or to show other visual elements in the scene.